 The first Academy was held October 21-25, 2019.
 Four teams attended and are now preparing their regional courses.
 The courses will be advertised on our website and via the ETS listserv.

 Meet the first four Earth to Sky Regional Teams!

 - Team Coastal Alaska

-- Laura Buchheit (NPS), Rick Fritsch (NOAA), Jamie Hart (NPS), Emma Johnson (NPS), Laurie Lamm (USFS)
+- Laura Buchheit (NPS), Rick Fritsch (NOAA), Jamie Hart (NPS), Laurie Lamm (USFS)

 - Supporting interpreters and informal educators in southeast and south-central Alaska

 - Team Idaho

 - Kayla Bordelon (University of Idaho), Teresa Cohn (University of Idaho), Jamie Esler (Couer d’Alene Schools), Augie Gabrielli (City of Boise), Tristan Harris (City of Boise)

 - Supporting interpreters and teachers in Idaho

 - Team South Central CASC